HJBowers/interview-app/Goal_Library_Description.md

 ### This goal will likely be within your ZPD if you…

-- Can build basic web sites with HTML & CSS
+- Can build web sites with HTML & CSS
 - Can add behavior to a web site with JavaScript
 - Can build apps using Node.js and npm
 - Can create a relational database